Japan Airlines business class offers one of the most comfortable ways to travel from selected Australian cities to Japan.

 After checking in and enduring what seemed like a very long wait for immigration clearance, my friend and I made our way to the Lounge.
-The entrance to the JAL Sakura First Class Lounge is conveniently located just behind immigration.The Sakura First Class Lounge is long and narrow and commands sweeping views over the tarmac.
+The entrance to the Japan Airlines First Class Lounge is conveniently located just behind immigration.

-It features a small hot and cold buffet section, a bar, Drappier Champagne (plus decidedly non-Champagne Spanish cava), a fresh sushi station and a frustratingly archaic business centre.
+The lounge features a small hot and cold buffet section, a bar, Drappier Champagne (plus decidedly non-Champagne Spanish cava), a fresh sushi station and a frustratingly archaic business centre.

-JAL business class boarding
+Japan Airlines business class boarding

-After a mid-morning glass of Drappier Champagne, it was time to commence the 10 minute walk to the departure gate.
-Before long, we spied our smart looking Boeing Dreamliner parked at the gate.
+After a mid-morning glass of Drappier Champagne, it was time to commence the 10-minute walk to the departure gate.
+Before long, we spied our smart looking Japan Airlines Boeing Dreamliner parked at the gate.

 Upon embarkation, the friendly and efficient cabin crew welcomed us warmly, displaying quintessentially Japanese hospitality, or Omotenashi, as it is known.
 We were promptly shown to our seats and left to settle in.

-Onboard the Japan Airlines Dreamliner
+Onboard Japan Airlines Dreamliner business class

 The Japan Airlines 787-9 Dreamliner features 195 seats.
 The 44 Business Class seats and 35 Premium Economy seats make up almost 40% of passenger capacity in this aircraft configuration.
 This is clearly a significant investment in premium seating by JAL.
-In fact, space wise, the Japan Airlines business cabin occupies almost half the floorspace of the aircraft!
+In fact, space-wise, the Japan Airlines business cabin occupies almost half the floor space of the aircraft!

-A six-seat wide layout is generally dreaded by business travellers, because it usually means that some passengers miss out on aisle access (we're looking at you, Emirates).
+A six-seat wide layout is generally dreaded by business travellers because it usually means that some passengers miss out on aisle access (we're looking at you, Emirates).
 However, this isn't the case with Japan Airlines.
-Clever design ensures that the entrance to each Sky Suite is staggered, so all JAL dreamliner business class passengers have access to the aisle without the need to clambour over another traveller.
+Clever design ensures that the entrance to each Sky Suite is staggered, so all JAL Dreamliner business class passengers have access to the aisle without the need to clamber over another traveller.